 New Horizons programme

-Longhurst Group has helped equip dozens of people with the skills they need to move closer to finding work.
+Longhurst Group has helped equip over 100 people with the skills they need to move closer to finding work.

 The New Horizons programme is a financial inclusion project funded by the European Social Fund and the National Lottery Community Fund.